b-i-bob/essential_sql_tips_and_tricks/perhaps_you_need_a_multi_level_query.md

 LIMIT 1
 ```

-Is there a way to get the one user result using a one-level query?
+Is there a way to get the one user result using a single-level query?
 Yes!
-By sorting.
 Here the `ORDER BY` does double-duty.
 It puts the latest birthdays first and as a nested sort puts those users with the same birthday in alphabetical order.